-A fitness guru named Ben Greenfield has now reported self-injecting non-FDA approved stem cells.
+A fitness guru named Ben Greenfield has now reported self-injecting non-FDA approved stem cells from US Stem Cell.
 He says the stem cells came from a clinic that lost a big federal court case 9 days ago.
 Greenfield posted a Facebook video of the actual injection, which he narrates.
 There’s some text along with the video.
 Together they raises many troubling questions.

 Date of video vs. date of court ruling